unbit/uwsgi-bonjour/README.md

 will create 2 CNAME records for darthvaderisbetterthanyoda.local and hansolo.local pointing to deathstar.local.

 In same (rare) cases your local hostname could be messy and bonjour is not able to correctly use it.
-In such a case rely to non-shortcut setup, specifying the CNAME (or A) explicitely to a resolvable address.
+In such a case rely to non-shortcut setup, specifying the CNAME (or A) explicitly to a resolvable address.